Faith with Heart & Hope & Health

 Thank God for your blessings.
 Be playful like a child and enjoy life’s

+simple pleasures.
 Reach out and touch someone today.
 Volunteer.
 Laugh.
 Laughter can lower your heart rate

 and help maintain normal blood pressure levels.